mattscilipoti/gyst/README.md

 ### Libraries
 ---
+We are using "selective requires" for the libraries and scripts.
+Want everything, simply:
     require 'gyst' # (TODO) enables all the libraries and applies all the patches

+You can also just `require` the pieces you want.

 #### DbNull
 Yells if you try to access the db